 Humpback whales have exhibited varied responses to vessels, ranging from approaching to avoiding (Au and Green 2000; Baker and Herman 1989; Bauer and Herman 1986; Stamation et al. 2009).
 Vertical avoidance was observed within 62 mi (2 km), while horizontal avoidance occurred from 1-2 mi (2-4 km) away (Baker and Herman 1989; Baker et al. 1983).
 Humpback whales are less likely to react if actively engaged in feeding (Krieger and Wing 1984, 1986) although Blair et al. (2016) reported that humpback whales significantly changed foraging behavior in response to high levels of ship noise in the North Atlantic.
-Although vessels could cause some short-term changes in behavior, any disturbance is expected to be temporary and any whales are expected to return to their normal behavior.
+Although vessels could cause some short-term changes in behavior.
 Sperm whales have also exhibited varied responses to outboard vessels up to 1 mi (2 km) away (Cawthorn 1992).
 However, many individual sperm whales remained in areas with regular boat presence (Gordon et al. 1992).
-Although vessels could cause some short-term changes in behavior is expected to be temporary and any whales are expected to return to their normal behavior and the state of the temporary and any whales remained in areas with regular boat presence (Gordon et al. 1992).
+Although vessels could cause some short-term changes in behavior is expected to be temporary and any whales remained in areas with regular boat presence (Bordon et al. 1992).
+Although vessels could cause some short-term changes in behavior is expected to be temporary and any whales remained in areas with regular boat presence (Bordon et al. 1992).
 Although vessels could cause some short-term changes in behavior, any disturbance is expected to be temporary and any whales are expected to return to their normal behavior.